 - Applications Deadline: June 1 , 2018

-- Course Level: Scholarships are available to pursue MA programme.
+- Course Level: The studentships are available to pursue MA programme.

-- Study Subject: Scholarships are awarded to learn M.A.
+- Study Subject: The studentships are awarded to learn M.A.
 Conflict Resolution and Mediterranean Security degree programme which is offered as a dual degree programme with George Mason University, USA.

-- Scholarship Award: The scholarship will cover the tuition fees for the MA Conflict Resolution and Mediterranean Security degree programme which are currently set at EUR 14,500.
+- Scholarship Award: The sponsorship will cover the tuition fees for the MA Conflict Resolution and Mediterranean Security degree programme which are currently set at EUR 14,500.

-- Nationality: Scholarship is available to Maltese and EU citizens.
+- Nationality: award is available to Maltese and EU citizens.